fakhri23/JavaSimpleProjects/README.md

 # JavaSimpleProjects
-I build this as a practice for project bulding in java.
+I built this as a practice for project building in Java.
 I am starting small and upgrading.
+The list of the projects I am following, you find here.
+Feel free to comment and suggest improvements.